Television in North Korea: Ryongnamsan Television

-The channel started broadcasting on April 1, 1971, under the name "Kaesong".
-On October 10, 1991, that channel transitioned to color broadcasting.
+The channel started broadcasting on 1 April 1971, under the name "Kaesong".
+On 10 October 1991, that channel transitioned to color broadcasting.
 On 1 February 1997 (some sources say 16 February 1997), the channel was rebranded as the "Korean Educational and Cultural Network".
 According to the North Korea Handbook, the rebranding was connected with the 55th anniversary of Kim Jong Il.
 The channel was broadcast on Channel 9 in Pyongyang from 18:00 to 22:00 on weekdays.
 Also in the 1990s, the television station carried out experimental broadcasting from the television tower in Kaesong on Channel 8 in the NTSC-M format, as a way to promote North Korean culture among South Korean viewers.
-Channel 8 was chosen to prevent the signal from being jammed by South Korean broadcasters, since in Seoul, Channels 7 and 9 were used for KBS2 and KBS1 until that country's analogue shutdown on December 31, 2012.
+Channel 8 was chosen to prevent the signal from being jammed by South Korean broadcasters, since in Seoul, Channels 7 and 9 were used for KBS2 and KBS1 until that country's analogue shutdown on 31 December 2012.
 KBS1 and KBS2 were also broadcast in the demilitarized zone on Channels 29 and 28, respectively, although their signal was jammed by the North Korean government.

-On September 5, 2012, the channel received its current name.
+On 5 September 2012, the channel received its current name.
 Its schedule includes science documentaries in English, television lectures and educational programs for learning foreign languages.
 The channel is available for viewing to students of all universities of Pyongyang.
 The station broadcasts on Channel 9 from the Pyongyang TV tower, on the Manbang IPTV service, and on apps on Samjiyon tablets.
+It is available weekdays from 18:00 to 22:00.